LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

 for the app must satisfy the following conditions:

--   Must be able to respond to requests for all StudentPersonal records within a School
+-   Must be able to respond to requests for all StudentPersonal records within a School.

--   Must be able to respond to requests for all StudentContactPersonal records within a School
+-   Must be able to respond to requests for all StudentContactPersonal records within a School.

--   Must be able to respond to requests for all StudentContactRelationship records within a School
+-   Must be able to respond to requests for all StudentContactRelationship records within a School.

 -   Must be able to respond to requests for all StudentSchoolEnrollment records within a School.